-The adjustment of the height of the walker or the simple cane is done in a standing position, with the trunk straight and the feet slightly apart (width of the hips), wearing flat heeled shoes.
+The adjustment of the height of the walker or the simple cane is done in a standing position, with your trunk straight and your feet slightly apart (hip width), wearing flat heeled shoes.

-- Stand in the center of the walker or place the foot of the simple cane about 15 cm (6 inches) from your foot on the opposite side of the operated leg. - Drop your arm along the walker or cane. - The hand rests (handles) of the walker or cane should be at the level of the crease in your wrist.
+- Stand in the center of the walker or place the foot of the simple cane about 15 cm (6 inches) from your foot on the side opposite the operated leg. - Drop your arm along the walker or cane. - The hand rests (handles) of the walker or cane should be at the level of the crease in your wrist.